microsoftgraph/aspnet-connect-rest-sample/README.md

 7. Optionally edit the recipient list and email subject, and then choose the **Send email** button.
 When the mail is sent, a Success message is displayed below the button.

 8. Next steps: Check out the [Microsoft Graph Snippets Sample for ASP.NET 4.6](https://github.com/microsoftgraph/aspnet-snippets-sample) to see examples of common Microsoft Graph operations.

+##Deploy the sample to Azure

+If you have an Azure subscription, you can deploy the sample app to Azure.
+These instructions assume you've already [registered the sample app](#register-the-application) in the Azure Registration Portal.

+**Azure Portal**

+1. Sign into the [Azure Portal](https://portal.azure.com) with your Azure credentials.

+2. Choose **New > Web + Mobile > Web App**.

+3. Give the website a unique name.
+Choose a resource group, and click **Create**.

+4. Select the new web app in your list of resources.

+5. Choose **Overview** in the left-hand pane, and then choose **Get publish profile** (or **More > Get publish profile**) from the menu above the web app's Essentials pane.

+6. Save the profile locally.

+**Visual Studio**

+1. In Visual Studio, open the sample app.
+Right-click the **Microsoft Graph REST ASPNET Connect** project node and choose **Publish**.

+2. In the Publish dialog, choose **Import**, and choose the publish profile file you just downloaded.

+3. On the Connection tab, change the *http* protocol to *https* in the Destination URL of your new web app.

+4. Copy the Destination URL, and and then click **Publish**.
+Close the browser window that opens.

+5. In the Web.config file, replace the **ida:RedirectUri** value to the Destination URL that you just copied.

+6. Choose **View > Other Windows > Web Publish Activity**.

+7. In the Web Publish Activity window, click the **Publish Web** button (looks like a globe) on the toolbar.
+This is how you'll update the published project after you make changes.

+**Application Registration Portal**

+1. In the [Application Registration Portal](https://apps.dev.microsoft.com), open the application that you registered for the sample (as described in [Register the application](#register-the-application)).

+2. In the Web platform section, replace the *http://localhost:55065/* Redirect URI with the Destination URL of your new web app.
+(Alternatively, you can click **Add Url** and add the Destination URL.)

+3. Click **Save**.

+The new Azure web app should now be ready to use.

 ## Code of note